What is the Difference Between Chapter 7 and Chapter 13 Bankruptcy

 When people talk about bankruptcy, they may think there is single legal process.
 However, there are several forms of bankruptcy, and which one you need will matter.
 Chapter 7 and Chapter 13 are the types of bankruptcy that people use while Chapter 11 is used by corporations.
 Today we will be looking at Chapter 7 and Chapter 13 personal bankruptcy.
 They are different in small ways that make a big difference depending on what you are trying to achieve.
-Here is what you need to know about the differences between Chapter 7 and Chapter 13 bankruptcy.
+Let’s look at the differences between Chapter 7 and Chapter 13 bankruptcy.

 What Does Personal Bankruptcy Do?

 A fundamental goal of the federal bankruptcy laws enacted by Congress is “to give debtors a financial “fresh start” from burdensome debts.”
-You get to start over so that you can reduce stress, meet your financial goals, and rebuild your financial reputation.
+You get to start over so that you can reduce stress from dealing with debt, meet your financial goals, and rebuild your financial reputation.
 The different types of bankruptcy reflect how you go about it.

 The Biggest Difference Between Chapter 7 and Chapter 13 Bankruptcy